Aitia-IIOT/ah5-docs-java-spring/docs/api/communication-profiles/generic-mqtt-template.md

 #### Response Status

-Numerical values that indicates the result of a [service-operation](../../help/definitions.md#service-operation).
-It is mandatory to specify it in IDDs.
+Numerical values that indicate the result of a [service-operation](../../help/definitions.md#service-operation).
+It is mandatory to specify them in IDDs.

 #### Receiver